 Marco Polo, Voltaire, Gottfried Leibniz etc., soon became the poorest nation on Earth and started to disintegrate.

-Close on the heels of the British came the French, American, Russian, Germany, and other European countries and then came the Japan ......
+Close on the heels of the British came the French, American, Russian, Germany, and other European Christian countries and then came the Japan ......

 Foreign colonial powers (i.e. G8 - Canada + Austria) established their own Spheres of Influence within China.